On the Boundary Conformal Field Theory Approach to Symmetry-Resolved Entanglement: Entanglement Entropy and BCFT

 where $\Delta\theta_0=\theta_0-\theta_0'$.
 The second and third expressions here correspond to the second and third expressions in \eqref{BCFTpartitionFunction} \footnote{The way to derive \eqref{partitionFunctionNN} is to take the $\bket{N(\theta_0)}$ and compute their overlap $\bbra{N(\theta_0')}\tq^{L_0-1/24}\bket{N(\theta_0)}$ exploiting that $\ibra{(0,w')}\tq^{L_0-1/24}\iket{(0,w)}=\delta_{w',w}\chi_{(0,w)}(\tq)$.
 This provides the third expression in \eqref{partitionFunctionNN}.
 A subsequent Poisson resummation yields the second expression.}.
 We have introduced $\u(1)$ characters and the Dedekind $\eta$ function

 The boundary fields have conformal dimensions $h_{m}^{(\Delta\theta_0)}= \frac{(Q^{(\Delta\theta_0)}_m)^2}{8\pi g}$, where the $\u(1)$ charges lie in the NN spectrum $\sNN$ given by

 Comparing with (\ref{BCFTpartitionFunction}), the first equality of \eqref{partitionFunctionNN} shows that all $\u(1)$ families with conformal weight $h_m^{(\Delta\theta_0)}$ appear for $m\in\Z$ with multiplicity $n_{\theta_0',\theta_0}^m=1$.
-The second equality phrases the partition function in the $S$-dual channel, revealing which bulk modes run through the annulus: as can be read off from (\ref{BCFTpartitionFunction}) and (\ref{BoundaryStates}), these are the ones with $\u(1)$ charges $Q_{0,\w}$, c.f. \eqref{bulkModes}.
+The second equality phrases the partition function in the $S$-dual channel, revealing which bulk modes run through the annulus: as can be read off from (\ref{BCFTpartitionFunction}) and the boundary state (\ref{BoundaryStates}) in \appref{appBdryStates}, these are the ones with $\u(1)$ charges $Q_{0,\w}$, c.f. \eqref{bulkModes}.

 Similarly, for the case of DD boundary conditions with $\varphi_0$ and $\varphi_0'$ to each end of the annulus

 where $\Delta\varphi=\varphi_0-\varphi_0'$.
 The boundary fields have conformal dimensions $h_{w}^{(\Delta\varphi_0)}= \frac{(Q^{(\Delta\varphi_0)}_w)^2}{8\pi g}$, where the $\u(1)$ charges lie in the DD spectrum $\sDD$ given by